cerner/fhir.cerner.com/content/dstu2/Authorization.md

 ![alt text](http://www.websequencediagrams.com/cgi-bin/cdraw?lz=dGl0bGUgRUhSIEFwcCBMYXVuY2ggRmxvdwoKTm90ZSAgbGVmdCBvZiBFSFI6IFVzZXIgbAAgBWVzIGFwcApFSFItPj5BcHA6IFJlZGlyZWN0IHRvIGFwcDoAIgYAQQZyaWdoAEIFACMHcXVlc3QgYXV0aG9yaXphdGlvbgpBcHAtPj4AYwUAPwxlaHI6ACEIZQCBARRPbiBhcHByb3ZhbABzHHIAgRgHX3VyaT9jb2RlPTEyMyYuLi4AcwYAgVsFUE9TVCAvdG9rZW4AGgkAggIGAIF6DUNyZWF0ZSAAIwU6XG4ge1xuYWNjZXNzXwA2BT1zZWNyZXQtAEMFLXh5eiZcbnBhdGllbnQ9NDU2JlxuZXhwaXJlc19pbjogMzYwMFxuLi4uXG59Cn0AgksGAIJLBVsATgYAYQYgcmVzcG9uc2VdAIMSBwCCRA5BACUGAF8HIGRhdGFcbnZpYSBGSElSIEFQSQCBWgtHRVQgL2ZoaXIvUACBDwYvNDU2XG5BAIMBDDogQmVhcmVyIACBOxAAg2wFAIEaB3tyZXNvdXJjZVR5cGU6ICIASAciLCAiYmlydGhEYXRlIjogLi4ufQo&s=default "SMART launch diagram")

 Once a launch context is received by your client application from the EHR, it must be sent to the authorization server so that an authorization code may be requested.
-To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization server's authorize endpoint, which is provided by the [SMART][5] metadata doc.
+To request an authorization code, to turn in for an access code, you will need to issue a **GET** request to the authorization server's authorize endpoint, which is provided by the [SMART][10] token and authorization extension.
 At this point the authorization server will redirect the user to authenticate if they are not already authenticated.
 Your client application should use the system's browser for performing this exchange rather than an embedded browser.
-Using embedded browsers prevents single sign-on and authentication may fail for certain organizations who implement third party authentication systems.
 The **GET** request will **require** the following query parameters.

 * response_type
 * client_id
-* launch
+* launch - Note: only required if using [SMART][5] launch
 * scope - Note: launch **must** be one of the scopes if using a [SMART][5] launch context

 It is also **recommended** that your client application provides the following query parameters.